 Isaac Meja is the Features editor for Ethic and a senior at Redlands East Valley High School.
 He enjoys spending his free time volunteering at his church and spending time with his family.
 He joined digital journalism to try something new and seize every opportunity to have a fun experience during high school.
 Mejia likes to be creative and has a passion for science; he aspires to become a doctor after he graduates.

 Emerson Sutow is a 17-year-old senior at Citrus Valley High School.
 He is Ethic’s Art and Entertainment editor.
 This is Sutow’s fourth year in Ethic and his second year as an Art and Entertainment editor.
-Sutow is in the robotics and engineering club and CTE pathway of engineering at CV.
-They are also taking a Japanese class at Crafton Hills College.
+Sutow is in the technical engineering CTE pathway and are also taking a Japanese class at Crafton Hills College.
 Sutow enjoys reading, writing music and cosplaying in his free time.
 Sutow sees himself in 6 years as a robotics engineer after he finishes college.

 Aileen Janee Corpus is a 16-year-old junior attending Redlands East Valley High School.
 She has two siblings: an older brother and a younger sister.
 They have a pet goldfish named Matilda.
 Some of her favorite hobbies and extracurricular activities are basketball, swimming, baking, cooking, playing instruments and downhill longboarding.
 They joined journalism because of their passion for writing, telling accounts of other people and always wanting to be a journalist.
 As a junior, Corpus is excited to continue her podcast and to make new friends this year.
 She is the Sports editor and their second year of digital journalism.
 After graduation, Corpus is planning to get a degree in aerospace engineering at a university.